Sky Box Sets

 Sky Box Sets is a television channel owned and operated by New Zealand's Sky.
 It was launched on 1 August 2017 on Sky Channel 9 in 1080i high-definition.
-The channel screens an entire season of a television series at 7:30pm every night.
+The channel screens an entire season of a television series at 7:30pm every evening.

-The channel screens drama and comedy series such as Bellevue, American Gothic, Mary Kills People, Jane the Virgin, Fortitude, 11.22.63 and Outcast.
+The channel screens drama and comedy series such as Bellevue, American Gothic, Mary Kills People, Jane the Virgin, Fortitude, 11.22.63, and Outcast.